nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/scripting-commands.md

         date: '2010-07-07 11:26'
         message: ''
         version: '1'
 ---

 Scripting commands can be used to define the way an installation is done.
 Usually, when installing a new component you need to execute a limited set of commands like copy, delete, patch etc.

-The Package Scripting Commands provides a easy to use format for defining the install logic of a package and more, each built-in command is providing safe rollback in case of install failures.
+The Package Scripting Commands provides an easy to use format for defining the install logic of a package and more, each built-in command is providing safe rollback in case of install failures.

 When writing your installation using scripting commands you don't need to write the uninstall script.
 This script will be automatically generated after the installation is successfully done.

-## Typical installations
+## Typical Installations

 A typical `install.xml` file looks like this: